ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 ::

-	print l.properties   # That's a long list of dicts.
+	print (l.properties)   # That's a long list of dicts.

 	l.properties[0]["fwhm"] = "10.0"   # Tweak fwhm of first point

-	for point in lcs.properties:
+	for point in l.properties:
 		point["w"] =  ... # Add your own properties !

 .. note:: To keep all the import/export functionality, store your custom properties as strings.
 Indeed all the stuff like "fwhm" and "ellipticity" is stored as strings as well.

-.. warning:: Some functions of ``pycs`` might get significantly slower when you use properties.
+.. warning:: Some functions of ``pycs3`` might get significantly slower when you use properties.
 For instance stuff that requires merging of curves.